 - Explore all parts of your body.

-Run your hands along parts of your body, lingering along areas that are more responsive to touch than others.
-Look at your genitals in a mirror (especially if you're unfamiliar with them) and caress the different parts to see what feels especially good.
+Run your hands along your body, lingering along areas that are more responsive to touch than others.
+If you're able to do it, and you've never done it before, you might want to try to look at your genitals in a mirror.
+Because so many women are raised with negative messages about their bodies, and particularly their genitals, being able to see while you touch can be powerful and surprising.
 Find and touch your inner and outer labia, your clitoris, your vagina and your perineum.

 - Touch yourself.

 Using one or two fingers, rhythmically stroke the different parts of your vulva, paying particular attention to your clitoris and labia.
 Experiment with different types of pressure, speed and motion.
 Try placing a finger on either side of the clitoris and stroking up and down, or placing two fingers on the clitoral hood and rubbing in a circular motion.